 When a petition is filed with the Court, the Court then signs and issues an Order to Show Cause.
 This Order is served on various parties including the AIP.
 MHL 81.07 states that the AIP is entitled to be present at the hearing and to advise the Court if he does not want a Guardian appointed.
-The Order also must state that the AIP has the right to be represented by an attorney.
+The Order also must state that the AIP has the right to be represented by a New York City contested guardianship attorney.
 Typically, when an AIP is opposing the Guardianship appointment, the Court will appoint an attorney to represent the AIP.

 (b) Available Alternatives to Guardianship : there are instances where

 the AIP is clearly incapacitated and cannot handle his activities of daily living.
 However, before becoming incapacitated, the AIP may have signed and put into effect a Durable Power of Attorney, a Health Care Proxy or a Living Trust.
 When there exists alternate and advance directives so that the AIP has already established a means by which his needs can be taken care of, the Court will not appoint a Guardian.
 Many Guardianship contests involve the validity of these advance directives.
 If the AIP signed a Power of Attorney or Health Care Proxy at a time when he was already incapacitated, the Guardianship court has the power to revoke or void such papers.
 These Judicial powers are set forth in MHL Section 81.29.

 (c) Disputes Regarding the Person to Be Appointed as Guardian :